tkachlik/K3KTribes_API/Game-rules.md

-This game is a basic event based Travian like game, where u control and manage resources and army in a kingdom and try to destroy other players or take control over their kingdoms tu rule them all over the map.
+This game is a basic event based Travian like game, where u control and manage resources and army in a kingdom and try to destroy other players or take control over their kingdoms tu rule the whole world.

 After the registration you start with one kingdom in inner circle on the map (you need to pick a spot).
 You start with one farm and one mine to generate some